 When you are scaling your online business, marketing must be very high on your list of priorities.
-Marketing is vital to successfully scaling your online business.
-By using the automation methods and outsourcing tasks to competent freelancers, you will free up your time to focus on marketing.
+Marketing is vital to successfully scale your online business.
+By using automation methods and outsourcing tasks to competent freelancers, you will free up your time to focus on marketing.

 Test and Measure Everything

 There are so many ways that you can promote your online business and we suggest that you test a number of these to see which works the best for you.
 Testing is essential; as you do not want to spend a large amount of money on a marketing tactic that you are not sure will be effective for you.

 Fortunately, most paid advertising methods allow you to test their effectiveness very quickly.
 You can run some pay-per-click (PPC) ads with Google or Microsoft for example and start generating traffic to your online business in minutes.
 Most social media ads will drive traffic pretty quickly too.